Heart disease is only a concern for older adults.

 Exercise is too risky for people with heart disease and should be avoided.

 Most people with heart disease are encouraged to exercise.
-In fact, after a cardiac event like a heart attack, it is usually recommended that people enter into a cardiac rehabilitation program and start exercising within two weeks.
+In fact, after a cardiac event like a heart attack, people should enter into a cardiac rehabilitation program and start exercising within two weeks.
 Exercise slows the progression of heart disease and reduces the risk of having either a first or recurrent heart attack.
 Being sedentary can lead to the development of blood clots in the legs.
 Even 10 minutes a day can make a big difference in how you feel and how your heart functions.
 Exercise can help to strengthen the heart and improve blood flow to the brain and internal organs.